mocks-server/website/docs/usage/collections.md

 * A `collection` of route variants defines all current routes with their correspondent variant in the API mock.
 The user can choose which collection has to be used on each particular moment.
 * They can be created extending other collections.
 So, you can store many collections and change the whole API behavior by simply changing the current one.
+* Plugins can provide ways of creating collections automatically.
+For example, the [`openapi` plugin](../plugins/directory.md) creates collections of routes from OpenAPI documents.

 So, basically, when you define a collection, you are saying to the server: